 The RabbitMQ transport has the concept of a routing topology, which controls how it creates exchanges, queues, and the bindings between them in the RabbitMQ broker.
 The routing topology also controls how the transport uses the exchanges it creates to send and publish messages.
 All endpoints in a system must use the same topology to be able to communicate with each other.
-For the new systems the conventional routing topology should be used.
-The direct routing topology is only recommended when adding an endpoint to an existing system that already uses that topology.
-Custom topology might be useful when integrating with a legacy system.
+For new systems, the conventional routing topology should be used.
+The direct routing topology is recommended only when adding an endpoint to an existing system that already uses that topology.
+A custom topology can be useful when integrating with a legacy system.

 The conventional routing topology relies on fanout exchanges to route messages.

 Each endpoint creates a pair of a fanout exchange and a queue named after the endpoint's name.
 It also creates a binding between them.
 Messages are sent to the endpoint by publishing them to the endpoint's exchange.
 The binding then routes the message to the endpoint's queue.

 For each type being published, a series of fanout exchanges are created to model the inheritance hierarchy of the type.
 For each type involved, an exchange is created, named in the following format: